 Lastly, you’ll want to remove the skins – they’re not particularly tasty.

 Rubbing the skins with your thumb will make them slide right off the beets.
-To keep your hands from turning pink – consider throwing on a pair of plastic gloves.
+But the juices can stain your hands pink (or yellow if you’re cooking yellow beets for a Golden Beet and Avocado Sandwich or batch of Golden Beet Salsa).

 Now you’ve got a batch of beautiful juicy beets that need to be eaten – dig in!